ambrop72/aprinter/README.md

   * Starting and feeding of the watchdog timer.
   * Emergency shutdown of motors and heaters in case of an assertion failure (if assertions are enabled with -DAMBROLIB_ASSERTIONS).
   * Non-drifting heartbeat LED.
-Is period is exactly 1 second, subject to the precision of your oscillator.
+Its period is exactly 1 second, subject to the precision of your oscillator.

 ## Planned features (in the approximate order of priority):